What is pre-eclampsia?

 Women are more likely to suffer from pre-eclampsia if their mothers and sisters have a history of it.

-Women who have already had pre-eclampsia in one pregnancy have an greater chance (16 to 25 percent, and 55 percent if their previous baby was delivered before 28 weeks) of developing it again in a next pregnancy.
+Women who have already had pre-eclampsia in one pregnancy have a 16 percent greater chance of developing it again in a next pregnancy.

-As we do not know the exact causes of pre-eclampsia, it is hard to predict who will develop it during pregnancy and who won’t.
+As we don’t know the exact causes of pre-eclampsia, it’s hard to predict who will develop it during pregnancy and who won’t.
 However, you are considered at greater risk if:

-- you, your mother or sister had pre-eclampsia during pregnancy
+- You, your mother or sister have already had pre-eclampsia during pregnancy

 - you have a BMI (body mass index) of 35 or more/you weigh 90 kg or more